-Should the school conference fail to result in resolution, or if a faculty member is dissatisfied with the resolution, the aggrieved party may, within 10 working days, request in writing that the dean convenes the College Advisory Committee for a formal grievance review of the submitted documented evidence.
+Should the school conference fail to result in resolution, or if a faculty member is dissatisfied with the resolution, the aggrieved party may, within 10 working days, request in writing that the dean convenes the College Promotion and Tenure Committee for a formal grievance review of the submitted documented evidence.

-In this event, the College Advisory Committee will recuse all members holding academic appointment in the same school as the aggrieved party.
+In this event, the College Promotion and Tenure Committee will recuse all members holding academic appointment in the same school as the aggrieved party.
 The recused members will neither attend the meeting nor vote.
-The College Advisory Committee will review (a) the original claim of the aggrieved party, (b) the pertinent policy, (c) the written response of the school FEC or director to the original grievance, (d) all evidence relating to the grievance, (e) the written memorandum of the school conference with the aggrieved party, and (f) any additional written evidence provided by the aggrieved party.
-Upon completion of the formal review, the College Advisory Committee will vote and render a written judgment on the merits of the grievance to the dean.
+The College Promotion and Tenure Committee will review (a) the original claim of the aggrieved party, (b) the pertinent policy, (c) the written response of the school's FEC or director to the original grievance, (d) all evidence relating to the grievance, (e) the written memorandum of the school conference with the aggrieved party, and (f) any additional written evidence provided by the aggrieved party.
+Upon completion of the formal review, the College Promotion and Tenure Committee will vote and render a written judgment on the merits of the grievance to the dean.
 The judgment of the committee will include a majority opinion and a minority opinion, if any.
-Upon review, the dean will render a written opinion on the merits of the grievance, including any remedial action deemed necessary, and submit it to the chair of the College Advisory Committee, to the school FEC or director, and to the grievant.
+Upon review, the dean will render a written opinion on the merits of the grievance, including any remedial action deemed necessary, and submit it to the chair of the College Promotion and Tenure Committee, to the school FEC or director, and to the grievant.